zsn2021/STUD/README.md

-# STUD: Safe Training and Uncertainty-aware Deployment via Constrained Reinforcement Learning with Safety Filtering for Autonomous Navigation at Unsignalized Intersections
+# Safe Training and Uncertainty-aware Deployment for Autonomous Navigation at Unsignalized Intersections via Constrained Reinforcement Learning with Safety Filtering

 ## 📑 Table of Contents